Nonlinear Weak Lensing reconstruction for Galaxy Clusters: Numerical Tests

 \subsubsection{B23 model}

 We now turn to a more realistic case based on the B23 model.
+The convergence map of the B23 model provides access to the full cluster mass distribution, allowing us to generate reduced shear fields for arbitrary choices of $g_{\rm th}$.
+This capability makes it well suited for testing how far inward the iterative mass mapping method remains reliable.
 Guided by the shear catalog from \citet{Harvey24}, we start by adopting a binary mask with $g_{\rm th} = 0.5$.
 Applying the same reconstruction methods as described above, we find results consistent with the toy model: the KS-based methods produce similar mean residuals $(\langle \sigma \rangle \approx 0.13)$, while the AKRA-based methods lower this bias by an order of magnitude, as illustrated in Fig.~\ref{fig:kappa_abell}.

 We next investigate the intrinsic limitations of mass-mapping methods, taking masked reduced shear data as input.
 The specific question is whether reconstruction methods can recover reliable solutions in unmasked regions under different mask thresholds.
 We address this by applying A2 and A3 to the reconstruction.
 Since A2 yields the lowest residuals in the earlier comparison, it is adopted as the reference for assessing A3.
 We then examine how their performance varies with mask thresholds, as shown in Fig.~\ref{fig:A23_iter}.